-- Not all birds migrate for the winter, some like the Chaffinch stay in UK gardens year round.
+- Not all birds migrate for the winter, some like the Chaffinch stay here in the UK all year round.

-- At least 4,000 species of birds migrate, about 40% of the total world population.
+- At least 4,000 species of birds migrate.
+This is about 40% of the total world population.

-- Nearly 17 million birds pass through the UK on their migration, either passing through or staying for the winter or summer months.
+- Nearly 17 million birds pass through the UK during their migration, either passing through or staying for the winter or summer months.